11 Highest-Quality Tennis Strings

 Control

-Together, these attributes give me a strong sense of control, which allows me to dictate points and move players from side to side.
+Together, these attributes give me a strong sense of control, which allows me to dictate points and move players around to construct points effectively.

 Durability

 Although durability isn’t always the most exciting feature of a tennis string, Babolat RPM Blast delivers in this category.
-It’s a string you can count on to resist abrasion and last.
+It’s a string that resists wear and tear, a significant bonus for chronic string breakers.
 Most players will find they’ll cut out RPM Blast to replace them before they break.

 Tradeoffs

 As you might expect from a poly, the most significant tradeoff with Babolat RPM Blast is its lower power and comfort relative to other strings.
-While the low power is part of what makes this string fantastic, it does have the potential to leave some players frustrated with a lack of pace, especially if they’re using a lower-powered racquet.
+While the low power makes this string stand out in the category, it can frustrate some players with a lack of pace, especially with a lower-powered racquet.

-Furthermore, it’s a stiffer poly and nowhere near what players will find with gut or multifilaments from a comfort standpoint.
-Therefore, I strongly recommend players consider this facet before trying it.
+Furthermore, it’s a stiffer poly and nowhere near as comfortable as gut or multifilaments.
+Therefore, I strongly recommend that players consider this aspect before trying it.

 Ratings